 If you’re still not sure what to pick, the Lost Mines of Phandelver (D&D 5e Starter Set) is a solid choice designed for first-time DMs.

-Figure out what basic materials you need for your game and collect them ahead of time.
-Get your module, d&d monster manual, DMG, and DM’s screen.
-Collect enough dice to be able to roll for each monster in one go (i.e. if a monster can roll 5d6 damage, get 5 d6s; if they have advantage, get two d20s); rolling damage in one go is easier, math- and memory-wise, and is easier for players to follow.
-Get an extra dnd dice set of polyhedral dice, so you have a spare set to lend to players if need be.
+The second tip on how to dm is to figure out the basic materials you need and get them ready ahead of time.
+In the words of Samwise Gamgee, “It’s the job that’s never started as takes longest to finish.”
+Get your module, monster manual, DMG, and DM’s screen together asap.
+Have enough dice to roll for each monster in one go (if a monster can roll 5d6 damage, get 5d6s; if they have advantage, get two d20s, and so on).
+Rolling in one go is easier for everyone.
+Do things right, don’t do them twice.
+Keep an extra d&d polyhedral dice set on hand to lend players.

 3. Review Your Materials

 That’s right, if you want to learn how to dm you have to know to review your materials 2-3 times.
 You want to understand the module forwards and backwards.
 Being a first-time dm doesn’t mean you can slack here.
 Do or do not, there is no try.
 Make a flow chart for plot reference, write notes in the margins, and highlight important sections if you need to.
 Do whatever memory tricks you can to know the module inside and out.
 This is the first-time dungeon master tip that really counts because the better you know the module, the better the game will be.
 You want to have so many details down that it will scare the players.
 Your memory should be beyond science.